 Live++ needs a full PDB file in order to extract some of the needed information about the executable.

 Live coding requires the Live++ DLL to be loaded by your module.

 Code needs to be compiled and linked using a Visual Studio compiler (**).

 Frequently asked questions

 In case you have any questions not covered by our FAQ, do not hesitate to contact us directly.

 Got your attention?

-Live++ is scheduled to be released early 2018 and is currently available as a closed beta for a few select partners.
+Live++ will be released on March 27th and is currently available as a closed beta for a few select partners.

 Beta registration has closed.
 There will be a trial version available with the public release.